frtib/tsp-redesign/pages/how-we-protect-your-data/system-of-records-notices.md

   **RECORD ACCESS PROCEDURES:** Individuals seeking to determine whether this system of records contains information about themselves should submit a written request to the appropriate entity below, and include the following information:

-  1. Full name;
+  > 1. Full name;
-  2. Any available information regarding the type of record involved;
+  > 2. Any available information regarding the type of record involved;
-  3. The address to which the record information should be sent; and
+  > 3. The address to which the record information should be sent; and
-  4. You must sign your request
+  > 4. You must sign your request
-  {: .alpha}
+  > {:.alpha}

   1. For records maintained by FRTIB, submit a written request to the FOIA Officer, FRTIB, 77 K Street NE, Washington, DC 20002; or
   2. For records maintained by the Office of Personnel Management, submit a written request to the FOI/PA, Office of Personnel Management, Federal Investigative Services, P.O.
 Box 618, 1137 Branchton Road, Boyers, PA 16018-0618.